Glen Goei: Career

 Goei's professional career started with his Olivier Award-nominated performance in the title role of M. Butterfly opposite Anthony Hopkins in London's West End.
 It grew through his multi-award-winning tenure as Producer and artistic director of Mu-Lan Arts in London - the first Asian theatre company to be established in the United Kingdom.
 Mu-Lan's productions, like The Magic Fundoshi, garnered acclaim in London, Singapore and worldwide - including awards for Best Original Play, Best Production and Best Comedy at the Sunday Times Fringe Awards.

 In 1998, Goei's film career began with his first feature Forever Fever (a.k.a.
 That's The Way I Like It), which he wrote, produced and directed.
 The film was produced under his production company, TigerTiger Productions.
 It was the first Singapore film to achieve a worldwide commercial release after being picked up by Miramax for distribution in America and the UK.
 Following its success, Miramax signed him on an exclusive three-picture deal.

 His second film The Blue Mansion had its commercial release in October 2009.
 It was shown at the Pusan and the Tokyo International Film Festivals.
 Filmed at the historic Cheong Fatt Tze Mansion in Penang, the murder-mystery revolves around a wealthy man who dies suddenly and returns as a ghost to uncover the circumstances surrounding his death.

-In 2013, Goei announced that acclaimed cinematographer Christopher Doyle will be shooting his third film, Yellow Flowers, a.k.a.
+In 2013, Goei announced that acclaimed cinematographer Christopher Doyle would be shooting his third film, Yellow Flowers, a.k.a.
 The Hangman’s Breakfast.
 Written by playwright Haresh Sharma, the film touches upon Singapore's death penalty, telling the story of a single mother Eleanor on death row for unknowingly smuggling drugs, her rebellious only child who refuses to visit her, Eleanor's young lawyer Nadya who also has issues with her own mother, and the prison's reluctant executioner Gopal, who develops a friendship with Eleanor.